A Nationally Accredited Health Department Since 2017

 Image reads: Eat safe food after a power outage.
 Refrigerated or frozen foods may not be safe to eat after the loss of power.
 Find out what you can do to keep food safe during a power outage, and when you need to throw away food that could make you sick.

-Power OUt?
+Power Out?
 Check Your Food.

 After the loss of power, refrigerated or frozen foods may not be safe to eat.